 - $250,000 and 0.3 FTE for the John W. Buckner automatic enrollment in advanced placement courses grant program; and

-- $493,907 and 0.4 FTE for the local accountability systems grant program.
+$493,907 and 0.4 FTE for the local accountability systems grant program.

-- $2,500,000 and 1.0 FTE for the K-5 social and emotional health pilot program; and
+- $2,500,000 from the marijuana cash tax fund and 1.0 FTE for the K-5 social and emotional health pilot program;

-Section 32 of the bill appropriates $2,000,000 for mill levy equalization for institute charter schools.
+- $2,000,000 for mill levy equalization for institute charter schools;

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)